redhat-developer/vscode-project-initializer/README.md

 ## Overview

-A lightweight extension based on Fabric8 Launcher to generate quickstart projects using Visual Studio Code (VS Code).
+A lightweight extension based on Red Hat Launcher to generate quickstart projects using Visual Studio Code (VS Code).
 Here's a list of features:

 - Generator